40 vs 9mm For Concealed Carry

 The typical .40 S&W projectiles are 155-grain, 165-grain and 180-grain.
 Typical muzzles velocities for these bullet weights are about 1150 to 1200 fps for most 155 grain loads, 1000 to 1100 fps for 165-gr loads, and just under 1000 fps for the 180-gr loads.
 In terms of energy, the .40 S&W typically adds an extra 50 ft-lbs as a baseline over 9mm.

-So, why does that matter?
+And why does that crap matter?

 As to more of a beating on the shooter, remember that there are two aspects of recoil: recoil force, literally the amount of force generated by the gunshot - which can be quantified by mere calculation; it's literally a physics equation - and then you have felt recoil, which is what the shooter feels.